University Academic Policy

 Each Doane student is responsible for notifying the University of any address or name change.
 Address changes are to be made promptly to keep University records current and to insure that University mailings reach their intended recipient.
-Students who have been enrolled within the last year need to submit documentation for a name change.
-Documentation can be a social security card, divorce decree, marriage license, or court order.
-A student may change their name or address on the Doane website.
+Students who have been enrolled within the last year need to submit a copy of their Social Security Card as documentation for a name change.
+A student may request a change to their name or address on the Doane website.

 Crete Campus Academic Policy

-All students are expected to register prior to the beginning of each term.
-Registration for the fall term takes place in March/April and spring term registration takes place in October/November, as specified in the university calendar.
+All students are expected to register prior to the beginning of each semester.
+Registration for the fall semester takes place in March/April and spring semester registration takes place in October/November, as specified in the university calendar.

-The normal credit load for full-time students is 12-18 credits per term.
+The normal credit load for full-time students is 12-18 credits per semester.
 A flat tuition rate is charged for these credits.